Age Discrimination Our sole mission is to stand with you in your fight against workplace discrimination.

 • Refusing to hire an otherwise qualified employee based on his or her age

-• The boss consistently socializes with younger workers or gives them the best job opportunities, or otherwise displays a preference against older employees
+• The boss consistently socializes with younger workers, giving them the best job opportunities, or otherwise displays a preference against older employees.

 • Not permitting an older employee to learn new skills or attend training